nicoguerra18/EventConnect-App/testdoc/Testsuite_Sprint4.md

 4. Check that the group details match the information entered during creation.

 **Expected Results**:
-- The group creation page is accessible and functional.
+- The joining group page is accessible and functional.
 - Upon form submission, a new group is created with the specified details.
 - Group details are correct and reflect the creator's input.

 **Actual Results**:
-*(To be filled after execution)*
+- The joining group page is accessible and functional.
+- user are not able to edit the group detail

 ---